 Minors age 12 May be admitted to treatment only with the and younger: permission of the minor's parent/legal guardian.
-Minors age 13 May be admitted to treatment with the and older: permission of any of the following: • The minor and the minor's parent/guardian The minor without parental consent The minor's parent/legal guardian without the minor's consent Age 18 years May be admitted to treatment only with the and older: client's voluntary and informed, written consent.
+Minors age 13 May be admitted to treatment with the and older: permission of any of the following: • The minor and the minor's parent/guardian The minor without parental consent The minor's parent/legal guardian without the minor's consent through the Parent Initiated Treatment process Age 18 years May be admitted to treatment only with the and older: client's voluntary and informed, written consent.
 In cases where the client has a legal guardian, the guardian's consent is required.
 Members of The age of consent of the associated tribe Indian Tribes: supersedes the requirements above.